- RA’ANAN BOUSTAN: Ph. D., Religion, Princeton University, 2004.

 Incoming graduate students are expected to have a strong background (demonstrated by multiple years of university-level study, with excellent grades) in ancient languages, especially Greek and Latin, but also, as applicable, other relevant ancient languages.
 Preference is given to students who have begun work on modern research languages other than English, especially German and French.
 In addition, students should have strong backgrounds in the history of the ancient Mediterranean world.
 For further information, please contact the field coordinator, Professor David Phillips, at firstname.lastname@example.org.

 Financial aid is available.
-Outstanding candidates for admission may be offered recruitment fellowships for five years.
+Candidates for admission are offered recruitment fellowships for five years.
 In two of these years, the student will serve as a teaching assistant in a large undergraduate lecture course (commonly History 1, Introduction to Western Civilization).
-Other TAships are available, and almost all students in the Ancient field obtain one.
-Dissertation fellowships are also available.
 Opportunities exist as well to teach in the Classics Department as a TA (but those appointments are naturally made by that department).
 Research assistantships and readerships may also become available on a quarterly basis.
 Students are encouraged to seek external funding during the program.
 More information is available on Graduate Division's website.

 We encourage study abroad at, for example, the American Academy in Rome and the American School of Classical Studies at Athens.
 Several of our students have received fellowships for the summer seminar of the American Numismatic Society in New York.